Golf Wang: GOLF le FLEUR*

 On April 23, 2018, the first set of the line known as "Momos", and the fourth overall set of Golf le Fleurs were announced.
 They are a monotone colored shoe, and on April 26, 2018, they were released.
 The colors were "Black", "White", "Greener Pastures" (dark green), "Limoges" (dark blue), and "Rhubarb" (burgundy).

 On May 23, the third set of "Anas", (also nicknamed "two-toned") and the fifth overall set of Golf le Fleurs were announced.
 They were released on June 1, 2018, with the colors "Purple Heart" (purple and green), "Molten Lava" (red and blue), "Candy Pink" (red and pink), and "Plume" (baby blue and baby pink).

 On February 23, 2019, the "Industrial" line was released with another rework of the Converse (shoe company) "One Star".
 The shoes were released with barely blue/egret/black and barely blue/patriot/egret colorways.
 The line also included matching '60s workwear boilersuits.

 On May 17, the "Velvet le Fleur" line was released.
 This included two reworks of the "One Star" in red and brown as well as a rework of the "Chuck 70" in purple, all of which use a quilted velvet material.

 On June 28, another pair of "Anas" was released, featuring a bright rainbow sole and an all-white upper.

 On September 13, a pair of Converse All-Stars was released with a polka dot design.

+On December 3, 2025, Tyler, the Creator went to Instagram to share that he was ending collections for Le Fleur*, with Season 4 being the final collection.
+The brand is not completely shutting down, however, as they will continue to sell fragrances, accessories, and other collaborations.